-Twelve percent of home candle fires occur in December, according to a report issued in 2013 by the National Fire Protection Association.
-Increased use of candles combined with an increase in the amount of combustible, seasonal decorations present in many homes means more risk for fire.
-The top three days for home-candle fires were Christmas Eve, Christmas Day and New Year's Day.
+Thousands of deaths are caused by fires, burns and other fire-related injuries every year, and 12% of home candle fires occur in December, the National Fire Protection Association reports.
+Increased use of candles and fireplaces, combined with an increase in the amount of combustible, seasonal decorations present in many homes means more risk for fire.

 - Keep candles out of reach of children

-- Make sure candles are on stable surfaces, where they can't easily be knocked over
+- Make sure candles are on stable surfaces

 - Don't burn candles near trees, curtains or any other flammable items